Pre-eclampsiaEn Español (Spanish Version)

 - Kidney disease

-Women with pre-eclampsia may have symptoms or they may feel fine, especially if the pre-eclampsia is mild.
+Women with pre-eclampsia may have no symptoms.
 It is important to see your doctor regularly during pregnancy to detect problems early.

 - Bloating or water retention

-- Noticeably swollen ankles or feet; however, some mild swelling during pregnancy may be normal
+- Noticeably swollen ankles or feet, outside of normal swelling that occurs during pregnancy

 - Upper abdominal pain